securitybunker/databunker-nodejs-example/README.md

 ## 1. Start Databunker service:

-You can use the following command to start **databunker** for the purpose of testing:
+For the purpose of testing you can use the following command to start **databunker**:

 ```docker run -p 3000:3000 -d --rm --name dbunker securitybunker/databunker demo```